What Should Keyword Research Look Like?

 I'm going to coin a phrase here, topical keyword research.
 In order to be successful with "topical keyword research" you, of course, have to be able to identify all of the facets that make up a topic.
 Meaning, you have to be able to identify all of the layers and extensions Google sees for a given topic.

-This means that keyword research in 2019 is not so much about the keywords you're sifting through per se, but about what they represent categorically.
+This means that keyword research these days is not so much about the keywords you're sifting through per se, but about what they represent categorically.

 Allow me to demonstrate.